 Step 3: Tell Your Story

-More than anything, a press release intends to tell a story.
+More than anything, a press release is designed to tell a story.
 If you’re writing one just for the sake of it, you might want to rethink that decision.
-There needs to be something that’ll intrigue and catch the interest of not just the press, but more importantly, your target readers.
+You need something that’ll intrigue and catch the interest of not just the press but also, more importantly, your target readers.

 A killer press release won’t just help you in spreading the word about your startup.
 It can also give way for your company to reach your public relations (PR) goals along the way.
 While you already have the best products or services, you need the boost in PR that only the press can give.